Healthy Weight

 Sabzi khordan

-Fresh herbs at every meal — high in fiber, polyphenols, water content; they crowd out heavier foods naturally.
+Fresh herbs at every meal — high in fiber, polyphenols (natural plant compounds studied for antioxidant activity), water content; they crowd out heavier foods naturally.

 Slow, social meals